Canva introduces video editing, has big plans for 2020 – TechCrunch

 The company has also announced Canva Apps, which allows developers and customers alike to build on top of Canva.
 Thus far, Dropbox, Google Drive, PhotoMosh and Instagram are already in the Canva Apps suite, with a total of 30 apps available at launch.

-The video editing tool allows for easy editing with no previous experience required, and also offers video templates, access to a stock content library with videos, music, etc., and easy-to-use animation tools.
+The video editing tool allows for easy editing with no previous experience required, and also offers video templates, access to a stock content library with videos, music, etc. and easy-to-use animation tools.

 Meanwhile, Canva is taking the approach of winning customers when they’re young, with the launch of Canva for Education.
 It’s a totally free product that has launched in beta with Australian schools, integrating with GSuite and Google Classroom to allow students to build out projects, and teachers to mark them up and review them.